 After 3 years of working from home in 2006 I decided it was time to move on to the next phase in my startup.
 I was 25 years old, didn’t have any experience running a business, but I was plenty of enthusiasm and willing to learn in the adventure!
 So I opened my first office.
 I hired a couple of designers who helped me with the projects and all was looking good!
 Those were times I learned a lot about how to run a business.
 The client base grew month after month with customers from all over the country, small and big ones.

 In 2008, organized crime got out of the shadows and began terrorizing the general population, which affected businesses and economy all over México.
 Business owners were scared of going to work to their own companies.
-It was until 2012 that I decided to close my business and started working as a freelancer, in a more discreet way.
+It was until 2012 that I decided to close my office and started working as a individual freelancer again.

-But here I am in San Antonio, Texas, since 2012.
-Still evolving, still improving and always learning!
-I’m very qualified in web development, SEO, software engineering, design and technical support.
+I’m always evolving, improving and learning!
+I’m qualified in web development, SEO, software engineering, design and technical support.
 If you are interested in working together.
 I’m always looking for cool projects that allow me to change and improve people’s lives!